tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/ghactions-workflow.md

 To illustrate a useful workflow example, our goal would be to integrate code formatting (using Super Linter) and code testing.

-In case you're interested, the example was retrieved from the following GitHub repository:
+In case you're interested, the example was based on the following GitHub repository:

 {{% cta-primary-center "Click to go to the repository example" "https://github.com/snpe-reputation-systems/snpe-reputation-systems/blob/master/.github/workflows/formatting-testing.yml" %}}

 ### Code Formatting with Super Linter

-[Super Linter](https://github.com/marketplace/actions/super-linter) is a simple combination of various linters to help validate source code.
+The [Super Linter](https://github.com/marketplace/actions/super-linter) action is a simple combination of various linters to help validate source code.
 It works automatically whenever your workflow is activated by an event, like pushing new code.

 Super Linter will check the new code to make sure it follows the correct coding rules and guidelines.
 This helps keep your code clean and easy to understand.